dokun1/kitura-safe-lab/StatusReportsAndDisasters.md

 }
 ```

 By now, you are handling the registration of a person, storing their status, and sending that registration onto the dashboard.
-Open your mac dashboard application, and open `DisasterSocketClient.swift`.
+Open your macOS dashboard application, and open `DisasterSocketClient.swift`.
 Add this decode logic to the `parse:` function:

 ```swift
 if let person = try?
 JSONDecoder().decode(Person.self, from: data) {